Rob--/SnapWrap/README.md

 # Usage
 ---

-The following code will simply initiate a class with three "listener" functions that are called after you call the `begin()` method.
+The following code will simply initiate a class with three "listener" functions that are called appropriately after you call the `begin()` method.
 The library is being imported, logging in with the given credentials and then running a constant loop that will check for new updates (snap, friends, etc).

 	from snapchat import Snapchat